PART 107 or 333 EXEMPTION

-You should ask to see a copy of their qualifications and their drivers license or picture ID, in fact you’re supposed to get copies for your records.
+You should ask to see a copy of their qualifications and their drivers license or picture ID, in fact you’re supposed to get copies for your records, and any governing bodies.
 These are things law enforcement will want to see.
 In some instances, like flying at a state or national park, you’re going to need approval from the controlling agency, plus a POA.
 (Plan Of Activity) and someone who knows how to talk to that agency.
 Most guys who have a 333 Exemption will know how to do this.

 However, merely having a Part 107 certificate does not give you experience.
 There has been a glut of pilots entering the market since August 2016 when the FAA changed the requirements, who don’t have much experience at all and are often willing to work for peanuts.
 I often end up directing the shoots, or suggesting shots that I work on because I’ve had so much experience with this technology and know what works.
 More recently Film LA has been requiring all this PLUS a drone flight questionnaire.

 Don’t let your ignorance of the law get you in trouble, and just because someone has a Part 107 and owns a drone does not make them a valuable member of your crew.
-Drones can be an amazing addition to your production, a camera that moves in 3D in the right hands is gold, it’s a dolly, a giant crane, and a helicopter.
+Drones can be an amazing addition to your production, a camera that moves in 3D in the right hands is gold, it’s a dolly, it’s a limitless crane, it’s a helicopter.
 However, in the wrong hands its a bladed eye-poker-outer flying around your talent.

 © Copyright 2017 Dronewrx • All rights reserved